Preparing Your Company for a Sale and How to Get the Help You Need

-So you’re looking for an exit strategy and selling the business seems like the best approach.
+So you’re looking for an exit strategy and the sale of your business seems like the best approach.
 But how do you get the most for the business you have built?
 Start right now preparing your company for a sale.

-A successful sale process takes time.
 Smart small business owners understand that prospective buyers will be looking at everything from the company’s profitability and cash flow to its product lines and succession plan.

 But how will you ever manage such a time-consuming process AND keep the business running?
 Preparing your business for a sale will be like taking on another full-time job.